 Whatever the case, in this near post-pandemic world we’re stepping into, The Wall Street Journal recently reported that people are leaving jobs at the highest levels in two decades.

-It’s important to leave your job in a tactful way so that you don’t burn bridges and are able to keep your network strong.
+It’s important to leave your job tactfully so that you don’t burn bridges and can keep your network strong.

 If you’re still weighing the decision, here’s a checklist to consider: